Generic Name: tocilizumab (TOE-si-LIZ-ue-mab)

 - Tocilizumab comes with an extra patient information sheet called a Medication Guide.
 Read it carefully.
 Read it again each time you get tocilizumab refilled.

-- Do not use tocilizumab if it contains particles, is cloudy or discolored, or if the vial is cracked or damaged.
+- Do not use tocilizumab if it contains particles, is cloudy or discolored, or if the syringe is cracked or damaged.

 - Keep this product, as well as syringes and needles, out of the reach of children and away from pets.
 Do not reuse needles, syringes, or other materials.
 Ask your health care provider how to dispose of these materials after use.
 Follow all local rules for disposal.